What does a Lead Technician do?

 Qualifications

-- Minimum of 5 years of experience in a technical role, with at least 2 years in a leadership position.
+- Minimum of 5 years of experience in a technical leadership role.

 - Excellent problem-solving and decision-making skills.